- April 27 - April 28

-The University of Texas at Arlington School of Urban and Public Affairs along with the working Group on Curriculum, Research and Community Engagement will administer the minor in sustainability beginning in fall 2010.
+The University of Texas at Arlington School of Urban and Public Affairs along with the working Group on Curriculum, Research and Community Engagement are administering a minor in sustainability which began in fall 2010.
 The minor in sustainability will provide credentials in the field of sustainability to students in a variety of majors.

 The sustainability minor will require 18 credit hours.
-A new three-hour core course will be offered for the first time in spring 2011.
-Jeff Howard, assistant professor in the School of Urban and Public Affairs will teach the core course.
 In addition to the core course, the minor requires 15 hours of approved courses taken in each of three areas, liberal arts; natural sciences and engineering; and urban and public affairs and architecture.
 In geology, for example, sustainability related courses deal with climate change and global warming.
 In English there are special topics classes that address environmental literature.

-Biology Professor James P. Grover, who serves as chairman of the University Sustainability Committee's work group focused on curriculum emphasizes that the minor will be beneficial to students like the science major who wants to work in environmental science or oversight with a regulatory agency and the liberal arts major who wants to work in broad areas of public policy.
+Biology Professor James P. Grover, a member of the University Sustainability Committee's work group focused on curriculum emphasizes that the minor will be beneficial to students like the science major who wants to work in environmental science or oversight with a regulatory agency and the liberal arts major who wants to work in broad areas of public policy.

 Sustainability Across the Curriculum Symposium

-The Sustainability Across the Curriculum Symposium, which will be held on March 25 in the University Center's Bluebonnet Ballroom, will feature faculty and graduate students discussing what sustainability means for their discipline and their own research.
+The Sustainability Across the Curriculum Symposium, which will be held each year in the Spring will feature faculty and graduate students discussing what sustainability means for their discipline and their own research.
 The symposium will foster discussions of sustainability research across different disciplines and highlight the research of UTA faculty and doctoral students.
 All undergraduate students, graduate students, faculty, and staff are invited.
 This symposium extends this year's One Book discussions on the theme of sustainability by providing a wide range of topics, perspectives, and research projects that help us, in Bill McKibben's words, develop "a new mental model of the possible." - Hosted by the Annual Celebration of Excellence by Students (ACES) and the Curriculum, Research, and Community Engagement Work Group of the University Sustainability Committee.